Dynamics of disordered quantum systems with two- and three-dimensional tensor networks: Acknowledgments

-\textit{Loop-Corrected Belief Propagation - } In this work we use belief propagation to compute observables from the tensor network $\vert \psi \rangle$ and evolve the network by applying two-site gates and truncating the associated virtual bond.
-For computing observables we use loop-corrected belief propagation \cite{evenbly2024} to improve the accuracy of our results while for evolving the state we use regular (non-corrected) belief propagation due to its efficiency and simplicity, which is equivalent to performing gate evolution with the standard simple update method \cite{Jiang2008, Orus2019, Alkabetz2021, tindallbeliefpropagation} but reformulated in a more generalizable framework.
+In this work we use belief propagation \cite{Sahu2022, Alkabetz2021, tindallbeliefpropagation} and extensions thereof to evolve the tensor network state $\vert \psi \rangle$ and compute observables.
+For evolving the state we use regular (non-corrected) belief propagation due to its efficiency and simplicity, which is equivalent to performing gate evolution with the standard simple update method \cite{Jiang2008, Orus2019, Alkabetz2021, tindallbeliefpropagation} but reformulated in a more generalizable framework.
+One method we use for computing observables is loop-corrected belief propagation \cite{evenbly2024} to improve the accuracy of our results beyond the belief propagation approximation.
 Both tasks rely on computing ``message tensors'' which form rank-one projectors to the virtual basis defined on the edges of a tensor network $\mathcal{T}$ whose vertices represent either individual tensors or groups of tensors.
-In Fig.~\ref{fig:BeliefPropagation} we illustrate the belief propagation algorithm for an example network $\mathcal{T}$ where the vertices of the network $\mathcal{T}_{v}$ may represent individual tensors or collections of tensors.
-In the case of a norm network, defined as $\mathcal{T} = \langle \psi \vert \psi \rangle$, the vertices represent \textit{uncontracted} pairs of bra and ket tensors from $\vert \psi \rangle$, that is $\mathcal{T}_{v} = \psi_{v} \psi_{v}^{*}$.
+In fig.~\ref{fig:BeliefPropagation} we illustrate the belief propagation algorithm for an example network $\mathcal{T}$ where the vertices of the network $\mathcal{T}_{v}$ may represent individual tensors or collections of tensors.
+In the case of a norm network, defined as $\mathcal{T} = \langle \psi \vert \psi \rangle$, the vertices represent uncontracted pairs of bra and ket tensors from $\vert \psi \rangle$, that is $\mathcal{T}_{v} = \psi_{v} \psi_{v}^{*}$.
 Message tensors are defined along the edges of the norm network whose indices match the virtual indices connecting the corresponding bra and ket tensors on each end of the edge.
 A self-consistent update rule is defined for each message tensor as